nicknish/get-good-javascript/README.md

 # Get Good: JavaScript
-A collection of free and paid resources to get good at JavaScript.
+A curated collection of free and paid resources to get good at JavaScript.

 ## Videos